arangamani/cookbooks_public/cookbooks/etherpadlite/README.md

 etherpadlite/port -> The port number etherpad lite should be used to bind.
 The default is 80

+etherpadlite/db_password -> The master root password for mysql database.

 Usage
 =====
 Install the dependencies and start using the recipies.
 The following recipies are available.